Irish Naval Service: 1971–1989

 In 1980, the government planned to acquire two helicopter carriers from Verolme.
 However, due to design delays the first ship was not ordered until April 1982 with delivery expected twenty four months later. entered service in December 1984, and two Dauphin helicopters were acquired to operate with her.
-In 1986, L.É.
-Eithne became the first Irish naval ship to cross the Atlantic.
+In 1986, LÉ Eithne became the first Irish naval ship to cross the Atlantic.
 The closure of the Verolme dockyard in 1984 due to poor management and low worker productivity prevented the sister ship to Eithne being ordered.